"Traffic lights are not properly done because of tribalism": Funke Akindele

 “Things Aren’t Properly Done Due to Favouritism”: Funke Akindele on Traffic Lights in Lagos, Nigerians React

-- Actress turn politician Funke Akindele recently granted an interview, and aired her opinion about how things are being run in Lagos state
+- Actress turned politician Funke Akindele recently granted an interview, and aired her opinion about how things are being run in Lagos state

 - The mum of two who is running for the post of deputy governor in the state noted that infrastructure like roads and traffic lights aren't done professionally because of tribalism and favouritism